 Once you have comfortably moved in to your new home, it is always beneficial to understand what your responsibilities are as a tenant, as well as what you should expect from your landlord.
 Below you’ll find some guidance on what falls under the tenant’s responsibility, and what falls under the landlord’s responsibility.

-Bills: Unless stated otherwise, it is the tenant’s responsibility to pay bills, this includes water, gas and electricity.
+Unless stated otherwise, it is the tenant’s responsibility to pay bills, this includes water, gas and electricity.
 A tenant must also pay Council Tax, TV license and may need to pay for a phone line and internet/TV packages if required.
-It is also important that a tenant checks their tenancy agreement to ensure they don’t have to pay any additional charges such as community charges.

-Responsibility over visitors: It is a tenant’s responsibility to ensure that their household, or visitors to their household behave in a respectful manner.
-Antisocial behaviours could lead to eviction of the tenant.
+It is a tenant’s responsibility to ensure that their household, or visitors to their household behave in a respectful manner.
+Antisocial behavior could lead to eviction of the tenant.

-Moving out: It is the tenant’s responsibility to ensure that the property is returned to its original state.
-We always recommend having the property professionally cleaned upon exit to ensure that the deposit is returned in full.
+It is the tenant’s responsibility to ensure that the property is returned to its original state.
+We always recommend cleaning the property to a professional standard upon exit to ensure that the deposit is returned in full.

 The tenant’s belongings should be removed from the property and all that should be left are fixtures and furnishings that were in the property when the tenant moved in.